GriffithUniLibrary/redcap-intro/docs/instruments/07-branching.md

 4. Select _Asthma_ and click `Save`.
 5. Note that the _Asthma_ option now has `[End Survey]` alongside it in red.

-{% include alert.html text="Note that Stop Actions don’t support ending the survey based on multiple conditions (e.g. `[Age] > 45 AND [Diabetes] = YES)` but you may be able to achieve a similar result using a combination of Branching and Stop Actions." color="info" %}
+Stop Actions don’t support ending the survey based on multiple conditions (e.g. `[Age] > 45 AND [Diabetes] = YES)` but you may be able to achieve a similar result using a combination of Branching and Stop Actions.
+{:. .note }

 {% endcapture %}
 {% include card.html header="Create a Stop Action" text=stopaction %}